pjrios/Capstone_II/Classification + Segmentation/2. Training/readme.md

 # Overview

-For training the clasification and segmentation model we used the annotated data from the previews step.
+For training the clasification and segmentation model we used the annotated data from the previous step.

 ## Segmentation